How To Make A 5% Down Payment And Not Pay PMI In California

 This program is a great alternative to FHA financing!
 FHA financing still makes sense for some borrowers.
 For example, if the most you can put down is 3.5%, then the FHA program is for you.
 However, if you can come up with the 5% down payment this program requires, then this just might be the best alternative!

-If you would like to learn more about this program, I would be happy to help you!
+If you would like to learn more about this program, click here.

 Related Post - Get the maps of the eligible tracts in the SF Bay Area